 The LIS includes an ambition for the LEP to create an Innovation Factory, bringing together innovation assets including the Royal Agricultural University and Farm 491 and the Campden BRI to drive innovation through collaboration.
+There could also be a role for the Organic Research Centre to take part in this.
 The District Council will support and assist with this as necessary.